Using Mathematica for Quantum Mechanics: A Student's Manual: function definitions

-When we define a function that takes a long time to evaluate, we may wish to store its output values such that if the function is called with identical parameter values again, then we do not need to re-evaluate the function but can simply return the already calculated result.
-We can make use of the interplay between patterns and values, and between immediate and delayed assignments, to construct such a function which remembers its values from previous function calls.
+When we define a function that takes a long time to evaluate, we may wish to store its output values such that if the function is called with identical parameter values again, then we do not need to re-evaluate the function but can simply remember the already calculated result.\footnote{This is technically called \emph{memoization}: \url{https://en.wikipedia.org/wiki/Memoization}.
+A similar functionality can be achieved with Mathematica's \mm{Once} operator, which allows fine-grained control over the storage location, conditions, and duration of the persistent result.} We can make use of the interplay between patterns and values, and between immediate and delayed assignments, to construct such a function that remembers its values from previous function calls.

 See if you can understand the following definition. \begin{mathematica} ¤mathin F[x_] := F[x] = x^7 \end{mathematica} If you ask for \mm{?F} then you will simply see this definition.
 Now call \begin{mathematica} ¤mathin F[2] ¤mathout 128 \end{mathematica} and ask for \mm{?F} again.
 You see that the specific immediate definition of \mm{F[2]=128} was added to the list of definitions, with the evaluated result 128 (which may have taken a long time to calculate in a more complicated function).
 The next time you call \mm{F[2]}, the specific definition of \mm{F[2]} will be found earlier in the definitions list than the general definition \mm{F[x\_]} and therefore the precomputed value of \mm{F[2]} will be returned.